yah123tw2011/SAD_Project/README.md

 An Internal Operation Database System

-After running the program, enter your port number to enable connection via devices with the same wifi source.
+To run the program,

-else
+enter your port number to enable connection via devices with the same wifi source: python3 runserver_outside.py 8000

-just enter: python3 manage.py runserver
+else just enter: python3 manage.py runserver